karlospn/how-to-containerize-a-line-of-business-dotnet-app-without-using-dockerfile/README.md

 A few months ago the built-in container support in the .NET 7 SDK was announced.
 This feature allows us to create containerized versions of our applications just using the ``dotnet publish`` command and without the need of having a Dockerfile.

-I don't want to try this feature with a "Hello World" .NET app, I know that it works well with it, instead let's try it with a more realistic .NET line of business application that uses a more complex ``Dockerfile`` and see how it performs.
+I don't want to try this feature with a "Hello World" .NET app, I know that it works well with it,  instead let's try to migrate from an app that uses a rather "complex" Dockerfile  to a "docker-less" app that uses the container support to create the application container image.

 # **Repository Content**